AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/paginated-loading-assets.md

 ### Home Repository table

 - **Browsing**: Uses infinite scrolling.
-The first batch of assets load initially, subsequent batches are appended automatically as you scroll.
+The first batch of assets load initially; subsequent batches are appended automatically as you scroll.
 Switching folders clears the current list and loads the assets from the newly selected folder.
 - **Rename**: In-place; no folder refresh.
 - **Delete**: The root folder refreshes to show the first batch of assets.
 - **Add**: The new file is inserted at the top (of the current folder).
-Additional metadata, such as document state, lock status, file type, creation date, and other details are fetched in a single batched background request and filled automatically in some time.
+Additional metadata, such as document state, lock status, file type, creation date, and other details are fetched in a single batched background request and filled automatically after some time.
 - **Move**: Moving a file into the active folder adds it at the top; moving a file out of the active folder refreshes the folder to its first batch of assets.
 - **Refresh button**: Reloads the active folder, showing the first batch of assets.
 - **Sorting**: Display first sorted page with infinite scrolling.
-- **Folder navigation panel**: Opening a folder loads the first batch of assets, with a **Load more** option appended for subsequent batches.st.
+- **Folder navigation panel**: Opening a folder loads the first batch of assets, with a **Load more** option appended for subsequent batches.

   ![pagiantion for folder navigation panel](images/home-tree-pagination.png){width="650"}